-5.0 Technology Up gradation
+5.0 Technology Upgradation

-In order to meet the future demand arising out of the planned generation capacity addition of 88.5 GW and 100 GW for 12th and 13th Plans respectively, it is extremely important that domestic BTG equipment manufacturers are in sync with domestic transmission and distribution equipment manufacturers.
+- 5.0.1 In order to meet the future demand arising out of the planned generation capacity addition of 88.5 GW and 93 GW for 12th and 13th Plans respectively, it is extremely important that domestic BTG equipment manufacturers are in sync with domestic transmission and distribution equipment manufacturers.
 In the absence of corresponding transmission and distribution equipment, capacity addition will be difficult to achieve.
-In order to meet this challenge, the domestic electrical equipment industry has to prepare itself.
+In order to meet this challenge, the domestic electrical equipment industry has to prepare itself holistically.

-Hence, it is important that BTG and T&D equipment manufacturers keep pace with the latest global technological developments, not only to meet domestic demand but to ensure efficient generation, transmission and distribution of power comparable with the best solutions available across the globe for different environments.
+- 5.0.2 Hence, it is important that BTG and T&D equipment manufacturers keep pace with the latest global technological developments, not only to meet domestic demand but to ensure efficient generation, transmission and distribution of power comparable with the best solutions available across the globe for different environments.
 The domestic innovations in electrical equipment product design need to match the global pace, and also boost Indian exports as well as reduce dependence on imports.
 Use of latest technology to enhance plant automation and protection against cyber threats to protect the safety and security of power systems is another crucial area requiring attention.

-For technology up gradation, the following areas need to be addressed:
+- 5.0.3 For technology up gradation, the following areas need to be addressed:

-- 5.1 Generation sector
+- 5.1 Generation sector,

-- 5.2 Transmission sector
+- 5.2 Transmission sector,

-- 5.3 Distribution sector
+- 5.3 Distribution sector, and

-- 5.4 R&D by Indian companies
+- 5.4 R&D by Indian companies.